itf/6s092/courses/IAP19/PS/PS20/content.md

 Can a vertex have multiple parents?
 Can a vertex have no parent?
 Can a vertex be a parent to multiple other vertices?
 <showhide>
 A vertex can have at most one parent, but a vertex can be a parent to multiple vertices as seen above.
 A vertex will have no parent if it is the starting vertex (by definition) or if it is unreachable from the starting vertex.

+From an implementation standpoint, this makes parent pointers easy to use, as we can store all of our pointers in an array-like structure, where element $i$ is the parent of vertex $i$.
 </showhide>
 </checkyourself>